kenimo49/claude-code-tips/system-prompt/2.0.56/system-prompt-original-unpatched.md

 </example>

 Important:
-- DO NOT use the Task or Task tools
+- DO NOT use the TodoWrite or Task tools
 - Return the PR URL when you're done, so the user can see it